 Eye 19 First, there is a disturbance of the body's immune system: the condition is an autoimmune disease Eye 19 , linked to hyperthyroid Graves’ disease (GD).
 In GD, T cells and B cells in the blood work together to produce autoantibodies (thyroid stimulating antibodies, TSAB/thyrotopin receptor antibody TRAb) to the thyrotropin receptor (thyroid-stimulating hormone receptor, TSHR) in the thyroid gland.
 These act like thyroid-stimulating hormone (TSH), resulting in hyperthyroidism.

 Second, there are changes in the cells in the orbit, (the area around the eye).
 The fat cells and muscle cells develop additional 'TSH receptors', and when stimulated by the TSAB, the number of fat cells increases.

-The second stage: these orbital cells then develop more of the chemical glycoaminoglycans.
+The third stage: these orbital cells then develop more of the chemical glycoaminoglycans.
 This chemical attracts water, and so the fat and the muscles around the eye swell up.
 The swelling pushes the eyes forward and changes the eyelids,

-Fourth, they eye is pushed forward so much the cornea, the front window of the eye, becomes dry and and may dry out so much it may get infected.
+Fifth, they eye is pushed forward so much the cornea, the front window of the eye, becomes dry and and may dry out so much it may get infected.
 Additionally, the fat and muscle swelling may press on the optic nerve reducing eyesight.

 These stages represent 'active disease'.
 With treatment, or even without treatment over about two years on average, the 'autoimmune' phase ends and the antibodies reduce.
 But the tissues remain swollen, and the 'thyroid eye' appearance of the eyes can remain.
 This is the 'inactive' or 'hydraulic' or 'stable' stage.